RomanKapitonov/k8s-filter-nginx-envsubst/README.md

 ```sh
 defined_envs=$(printf '${%s} ' $(awk "END { for (name in ENVIRON) { print ( name !~ /${filter}/ ) ? name : \"\" } }" < /dev/null ))
 ```

+## Solution

+Add a .envsh script to unset the vars before the default configuration.
+Mount using k8s volume.